 - A. A Resolution must include the exact actions to be taken upon approval as its "enacting provisions". - 1.
-Each of the individual provisions must being with the word "Resolved", and must present a single action. - B. A Resolution may include a preamble explaining the argument(s) and/or justification(s) for its actions. - C. A Resolution which contains untrue or unverified statements of fact is out of order and must be rejected (3.2 § 3(A)). - D. A Resolution authorizing the expenditure or transfer of CSG funds which does not specify all of the following is out of order and must be rejected (3.2 § 3(A)): - 1.
-The account(s) to be debited.
+Each of the individual provisions must begin with the word "Resolved", and must present a single action. - B. A Resolution must include an "Author Summary" section that concisely explains the proposed legislation.
+This section may also include "Frequently Asked Questions" that answer questions anticipated to be frequently asked by readers. - C. A Resolution may include a preamble explaining the argument(s) and/or justification(s) for its actions. - D. A Resolution which contains untrue or unverified statements of fact is out of order and must be rejected (3.2 § 3(A)).